How Signing A Personal Guarantee Affects You & Your Small Business

 How much money you still owe and how many valuable personal assets you own are important factors that lenders consider when deciding whether or not to attempt to enforce the agreement.

-Should the lender gain a judgment against you, they might be able to seize business assets (such as cash reserves, accounts receivable, or equipment), personal assets (such as jewelry and cars), or garnish your wages.
+Should the lender gain a judgment against you, they might be able to seize business assets (such as cash reserves, accounts receivable, or equipment) and personal assets (such as jewelry and cars), or garnish your wages.

-In most states, even if a lender gets a judgment against you, they cannot go after your house or retirement accounts.
+In most states, even if a lender gets a judgment against you, they cannot go after your primary residence or your retirement accounts.

 The Lender Doesn’t Enforce The Guarantee